 In essence, the cloud is just a place to store files.
 However, its usefulness goes well beyond having some extra hard drive space.
-Indeed, its massive infrastructure can benefit your WordPress website in a number of ways.
+Indeed, its massive infrastructure can benefit your WordPress website in several ways.

 Whether it’s circumventing storage limits on your host, boosting performance or offering an easy way to share documents, there are plugins available that will have you up and running within just minutes.